Casgen/odin-interpreter/notes.md

 # Notes

 Where we left off: p.
-60
+84

 ## Optimizations

-- [] for the parsing, use arenas to better optimize it.
+- [x] for the parsing, use arenas to better optimize it.
-- [] for identifiers, probably use a map
+- [x] for identifiers, probably use a map